 Similarly, Hawkeye of M*A*S*H went from being a mischievous goof-off obsessed with women to an unfailingly moral Marty Stu preaching at us.

 Hawkeye gets derailed any time the plot requires him to act differently from his normal character.
 In some episodes, he talks about the sacredness of his Hippocratic oath.
-In other episodes, he falsifies medical documents, makes a colonel think he's sicker than he is to get the colonel to go home to the states, performs unnecessary surgery, and on several occasions, drugs patients who don't need to be drugged, including Frank.
+In other episodes, he falsifies medical documents, makes a colonel think he's sicker than he is to get the colonel to go home to the states, performs unnecessary surgery, (even BJ got mad at him for doing this) and on several occasions, drugs patients who don't need to be drugged, including Frank.
 One of those times was because he wanted to throw a party and Frank was in the way.

 In some of those, Hawkeye does what he does because he thinks it's for the greater good, that getting a callous CO removed from command by performing an unnecessary appendectomy will save lives in the long run.
 He gaslit the colonel in "The Ringbanger" because said colonel on average had twice the casualties but only gained half the ground as others in his position.

 General Hospital has Damian Spinelli, who went from the pot-smoking lecherous surfer guy who happened to hack computers, to a shy, anti-social, sad little geek who had no self-confidence and acted as a prop for Maxie Jones, through massive woobification.

 How about the massive character derailment in Maxie to prop Spinelli?
 The pairing ruined them both.
 Maxie went from a bitchy, snarky, basically a Jerk Witha Heartof Gold who, while still sympathetic, actually enabled a married man's drug addiction by carrying on an affair with him, to a shrill-voiced, hopeless, stupid harpy who constantly spouts that Spin is her "essential person" and how OMG LOST she'd be without him.